Aircraft innovators are doing their part to create greener, more sustainable planes with hybrid batteries or fully electric solutions.

 At BETA, Onshape offered real-time data management solutions that remove bottlenecks that plague file-based PDM users.
 Plus, product development team members in Vermont and North Carolina can use the platform’s built-in collaboration features to expedite their communication enduring the design process.

-In due time, companies like Qdot and BETA will lead the way to greener airplanes, better fuel efficiency, and a net-zero future – all with the help of cloud-native platforms like Onshape.
+In due time, companies like Qdot and BETA will lead the way to greener aviation technology airplanes, better fuel efficiency, and a net-zero future – all with the help of cloud-native platforms like Onshape.